jigardvyas/jigarvyas/docs/Profile/newResume.md

 > | Software Languages | Python, Ansible, Flask, Django, Jinja2                                                                   |
 > | Packet Sniffers    | WireShark, Etheral, tcp dump                                                                             |

-### **Certification and Awards**
-- Successfully completed CISCO CCNA, CCNP IP Routing Certifications.
-- In Recognition of excellent contribution in Phase II Deployment &amp; O&amp;M of Reliance Communication Wimax Project from Telsima Communication Pvt.
-Ltd.

-### **SUMMARY OF EXPERIENCE:**
-- Over all 13+ years of experience in Networking. experience in Networking Engineering, As a Senior Network Engineer I have designed and implemented multiple projects related to new branch networks, Migration and End of Life Technology.
-- Including hands-on experience in providing network support, installation and analysis for a broad range of LAN/WAN/MAN communication systems.
-- Involved Knowledge on Data Center Design with Cisco Nexus, Juniper and Arista network gears etc.
-- Cisco, Arista and Juniper for configuration &amp; troubleshooting.
-- Knowledge of implementing and troubleshooting complex routing and switching protocols.
-- Experience in testing Cisco and juniper routers and switches in the lab and deploying them in production.
-- Experience in designing, lab testing and assisting in deploying enterprise and data center technologies with Security and High Availability Solutions.
-- Documentation of the network design, steps of configuration and troubleshooting using lucid chart/visio/Confluence/Git Pages gdoc etc.
-- Excellent customer management/resolution, problem solving, debugging skills and capable of quickly learning, effectively analyzing results and implementing and delivering solutions as an individual and as part of a team.

 ### **Employment History:**
 **Edgio Inc.                                             June 2022 - Present**<br>
 **Yahoo Inc. as Oath Holding Inc.                        Oct 2021 - June 2022**<br>